matthiasprobst/h5RDMtoolbox/docs/userguide/convention/index.rst

 Background/Motivation
 ---------------------
-HDF5 file are very popular due their hierarchical structure and the possibility to store large amounts of data and, more importantly, metadata together with data.
-However, the management of the key-value pairs (HDF attributes) is not standardized and their correctness is left to the user.
+HDF5 file are very popular due their hierarchical structure and the possibility to store large amounts of data and, more importantly, metadata together with data. **However, the management of the key-value pairs (HDF attributes) is not standardized and their correctness is left to the user**.

-Software and users, who want to reuse the data, have to know the meaning of the attributes and and dependent on the correctness and adherence to a common standard.
-The ``h5rdmtoolbox`` provides a mechanism to define and use standardized attributes for HDF5 files.
+Software and users, who want to reuse the data, have to know the meaning of the attributes and and dependent on the correctness and adherence to a common standard. **The h5rdmtoolbox provides a mechanism to define and use standardized attributes for HDF5 files**.

 Who is it for?
 --------------